William J. Beaty 3/1995

 books which contain this demonstration don't mention density effects

-Obviously the density effects do not DIRECTLY demonstration anything
+either.
+Obviously the density effects do not directly demonstration

-air, so it's dishonest to tell students that this demonstration
+anything about the weight of air, so it's dishonest to tell students that

 To illustrate the problem, try this instead: attach two opened paper bags